 There are many legitimate reasons why someone would want to find an individual in New Zealand.
 A missing person, old friend, high school sweetheart, family member or even someone who owes you money – typically we as investigators hear these reasons the most.
 So what can you do if you need to locate someone?
-We at Online Investigations Pty Ltd have put together a simple and straightforward list which can assist you should you need to locate someone in New Zealand.
+We at Online Investigations Pty Ltd (your preferred Private Investigator Melbourne) have put together a simple and straightforward list which can assist you should you need to locate someone in New Zealand.
 (If you are trying to find someone in Australia, head over to our previous blog here).

 1. Make a list